Best Dog Breeds For Kids: Guide to Finding the Perfect Family Pet

 9. Cavalier King Charles Spaniel

 This adorable lapdog is happiest while snuggling on the couch with you.
 Cavs are small enough for your apartment, and big enough for older kids to safely interact with.
-Their social personalities include just about everyone you know – and any other pet you have in the house, which can help your hectic family operate like a finely tuned machine!
+As for their social characters, they practically encompass the whole population of your acquaintances – plus your other pets with whom they will get along well and thus help your busy family become more manageable!

 • Sweet and Affectionate – They love to cuddle on a lap and snuggle up.